 Infrastructure rarely fails all at once.
 It fails where assumptions were left untested.

-Before upgrades are approved or new systems are specified, we verify what physically and logically exists — pathways, power distribution, carrier entrances, routing topology, and redundancy paths.
+Before upgrades are approved or new systems are specified, we verify what physically and logically exists: pathways, power distribution, carrier entrances, routing topology, and redundancy paths.
+If a system is supposed to be resilient, we test the claim.

 Design governance means problems are identified before they become outages.